levinine/levi9-dockerfile/README.md

 #### Type: dockerfile::config

 ##### `ensure`
-*Optional* Whether the dockerfile should exist.
+*Optional* Whether the Dockerfile should exist.
 Valid values are 'present', 'absent'.
 Defaults to 'present'.

 ##### `home`
-*Required* Directory in which dockerfile will be created.
+*Required* Directory in which Dockerfile will be created.

 ##### `dockerfile_name`
-*Optional* Name of dockerfile.
+*Optional* Name of Dockerfile.
 Defaults to 'Dockerfile'.

 ##### `type`
 *Optional* Type of Dockerfile configuration type.
 Valid values are 'multistage', 'plain'.
 Defaults to 'plain'.